pawelgrzybek/pawelgrzybek.com/content/posts/2019-05-28-typescript-interface-vs-type.md

 ---
 title: "TypeScript interface vs. type"
-description: "Should it be an `interface` or a `type` alias?
+description: "Should it be an interface or a type alias?
 This is a question asked a lot by newcomers.
 Let me clarify the difference."
-photo: 2019-05-29.jpg
+photo: 2019-05-28.jpg
-draft: true
 ---

 I'm not an expert in the field of TypeScript by any means but I have worked with it every single day for the last few months and I am really enjoying the ride.
 Beneath its straight-forward set of features there are some confusing concepts as well.
 Should it be an `interface` or a `type` alias?
 This is a question asked a lot by newcomers.